Get insider access

 The Narwal Freo X Ultra is only available in a single colorway: 'White.'
 You can see the label for the model we tested here.

-Let us know in the discussions below if you come across another variant of this vacuum.
+Let us know in the comments if you come across another variant of this vacuum.

 Compared To Other Robot Vacuums

 The Narwal Freo X Ultra is a hybrid vacuum/mop with a uniquely designed docking station, which only washes and dries its mop pads and dustbin on occasion.
-Instead of a self-empty station, the vacuum itself can compress debris within its dustbin, effectively increasing its overall debris capacity, with the promise of avoiding clogs and foul odors.
-However, you'll still need to empty out its dustbin more often than you would a dirtbag within a self-emptying base station, like the one included with the Roborock Qrevo.
-In terms of raw performance, the Narwal is alright overall, but its mopping performance lags behind some segment leaders.
-While its companion app is pretty feature-packed, you'll need to work around some annoying quirks and restrictions, too.
+Instead of a self-empty station, the vacuum can compress debris within its dustbin, effectively increasing its overall debris capacity, with the promise of avoiding clogs and foul odors.
+However, you'll still need to empty its dustbin more often than you would a dirtbag within a self-emptying base station, like the one included with the Roborock Qrevo.
+In terms of raw performance, the Narwal vacuum is alright overall, but its mopping performance lags behind some segment leaders.
+While its companion app is pretty feature-packed, you'll need to work around some annoying quirks and restrictions.

 If you're looking for alternatives, look at our list of recommendations for the best robot vacuums, the best robot vacuums for hardwood floors, and the best robot vacuums for carpet.